-- I am aware that this course may appear on his/her Record of School Achievement Part A with 'Not Complete' indicated. - I am also aware that the 'N' determination may make him/her ineligible for the award of the Year 10 Record of School Achievement.

-Parent/Guardian's signature: Date:
+× Please detach this section and return to the school Requirements for the satisfactory completion of Year 10 - Record of School Achievement.
+(Course name) for the indicating that my son/daughter ger of not having satisfactorily completed purse name) I am aware that this course may appear on his/ ner Record of Achievement Part A with 'Not Complete' indicated.
+I am also aware that the 'N' determination may School Achievement in this course. make him/her ineligible for the award of the Year 10 - Record of Parent/Guardian's signature: Date: Student's signature: Date: CXA